Revisiting Q-ball Interactions with Matters: Scattering of Quarks

 and same as \cref{eq:p_assign1} with $\theta = \theta' = 0$ for other quarks.
 In this case, the positive-frequency solution for $B_-$ matches to the negative-frequency solution of the incoming quark $A_-$ to satisfy the matching conditions at $x$ for any time.
 We get the constant spinor $B_-$ in the large $R$ limit as follows.

+This relation seems to be naively regarded as the elastic scattering of the incoming quark.
 However, this relation cannot be interpreted as the quantum mechanical scattering process.
-The unitary evolution of the state does not give this relation.
-We cannot deal with this process within the scattering problem in the relativistic quantum mechanics and must go beyond to deal with it.
+The amplitude for the process is given by the transition of the spinor $A_-$ into its conjugate $A_-^\ast$, but the unitary evolution of the state does not give this relation.
+In addition, the energy of the system changes from $E$ to $2 \omega - E$.
+We cannot deal with this process within the scattering problem in the relativistic quantum mechanics, and we must interpret this process in the quantum field theory (e.g., $A_-$ into its conjugate $A_-^\ast$ as in-state annihilation operator into out-state creation operator).

+We can consider the opposite helicity for the incoming quark, namely its spinor satisfying $(\mathbbm{1}-\sigma^3) e^{i\theta \frac{\sigma^2}{2}} A_+ = 0$.
+We obtain the similar result even in this case: the right-handed quark is completely reflected as the left-handed anti-quark when the incoming quark enters the Q-ball at normal incidence.
+We discuss this case in detail in \cref{app:mc_wf}.

 We have considered the scattering of quarks on the Q-ball in the mass basis so far: for the scattering with $\omega = 0$ and normal incident ($\theta = 0$), the quark corresponding to the massive Majorana fermion inside the Q-ball is reflected as the anti-quark, while the quark corresponding to the massless fermion inside the Q-ball just passes through the Q-ball.
-The $S$-matrix fot the scattering is block-diagonalized with respect to the mass eigenstates:
+The $S$-matrix for the scattering is block-diagonalized with respect to the mass eigenstates:

-Here, the in-state for each block is labelled by the helicity and the moving direction, so there is $4 \times 4$ sub-matrix for each block.
+Here, the in-state for each block is labelled by the helicity and the moving direction, so there is a $4 \times 4$ sub-matrix for each block.
 The upper-left block corresponds to the massless fermion $\chi_0$ inside the Q-ball, while the lower-right block corresponds to the massive Majorana fermion $\psi$.
 The detail of the non-trivial matrix $S_4$ is given in \cref{app:QM_Qball}.
 We obtain the $S$-matrix element in terms of the quarks in the original (interaction) basis by the field rotation.